Nestled between mountains and sea, the golf course at St. Regis Bahia Beach Resort is one of the most scenic in Puerto Rico.

 Exploring El Yunque

 El Yunque is the only subtropical rainforest in the U.S. National Forest Service.
-Its 28,000 acres are crisscrossed with hiking trails, waterfalls, and streams, which is a mind-blowing journey for nature lovers.
+Its 28,000 acres are crisscrossed with trails, waterfalls, and streams, which is a mind-blowing journey for nature lovers.
 There are 150 native fern species and 240 tree species, as well as unforgettable views and fun activities.

 There are myriad hiking trails crossing El Yunque, ranging from easy to expert.
-There is also La Paseadora, a small ferry that rides along the Espíritu Santo, the only navigable river in Puerto Rico.
-If you’re looking for something a little bit more daring, tour companies can take you tierra adentro (inland), where you can practice canyoneering, rock climbing, rappelling, and ziplining.
+There is also La Paseadora, a small ferry that rides along the Rio Espíritu Santo, the only navigable river in Puerto Rico.
+If you’re looking for something a little more daring, tour companies can take you tierra adentro (inland), where you can practice canyoneering, rock climbing, rappelling, and ziplining.

 Explore more things to do